Heliostat in der Sonne

 Vorwairts

-The open volumetric receiver (HiTRec) technology offers a tried and tested, effective and scalable concept for on-demand solar power generation.
-HiTRec technology has significant advantages in operational simplicity and robustness when compared to systems with molten salt receivers.
-The higher process temperature also opens up the potential to use modern high-efficiency 620°C steam processes.
+The open volumetric receiver (HiTRec) technology offers a tried-and-tested, effective and scalable concept for demand-driven solar power generation.
+HiTRec technology has clear advantages in terms of simplicity and robustness of operation compared to enclosures with molten salt receivers.
+The higher process temperature also opens up the potential to utilise modern, highly efficient 620°C steam processes.

 In this project, new approaches are being developed to improve air receiver technology.
-Here, concepts for both short-term and longer-term implementation will be developed and tested.
-The main approach is a modification in the receiver geometry including an improved recirculation of the hot air.
+Concepts for both short-term and long-term implementation are being developed and tested.
+The main approach is to modify the geometry of the receiver, including improved recirculation of the hot air.
 In addition, the efficiency and annual yield are to be increased through optimised operational management.

 • Kraftanlagen München GmbH | KAM